 - VARIETY DESCRIPTIONS: written variety descriptions on our website, catalogues and plant labels of height, colour, fragrance etc are based on our observations and information and images provided by the original Rose breeder.
 They are completely subject to individual interpretation which will vary from person to person.
 Differing growth and colour habits may occur when grown in different areas.
 Your own planting position, soil, pruning and feeding regime will also greatly effect colours and heights.
 See notes at 3 b) for fragrance descriptions.

-- PRUNED BACK POTTED ROSES: at certain times of the year, especially during summer and early autumn months roses supplied may already have flowered and will have been pruned back to flower later in the year or the following summer, but please be assured we always pick the best looking plant and whenever available roses that have flowers or buds on will be dispatched as priority.
+- PRUNED BACK POTTED ROSES: at certain times of the year, especially during summer and early autumn months roses supplied may already have flowered and will have been pruned back to flower later in the year or the following summer, please be assured we always pick the best looking plant on the nursery on the day of dispatch, and whenever available, roses that have flowers or buds on will be dispatched as priority.

-- ROSE IMAGES: Images supplied on our website are pictures which have been taken on our nursery, or supplied by the rose breeder.
+- ROSE IMAGES: Images supplied on our website are genuine pictures which have been taken on our nursery, rose field or supplied by the rose breeder.
 In some cases customer photos are also used where we feel there is an accurate representation of the rose and it’s growing habits.
-We endeavour for all pictures of our varieties to show a true reflection of the rose during it’s ‘peak’ stage of flowering where it’s colour, shape and form are it’s truest.
-Monitors and devices may show colours differently.
+We endeavour for all pictures of our varieties to show a true reflection and best representation of the rose during it’s ‘peak’ stage of flowering where it’s colour, shape and form are seen at it’s best. .
+Monitors, screens and devices may show colours differently.
 Your own planting position, soil, pruning and feeding regime will also greatly effect colours of foliage and flower.

 - ON RECEIPT OF ORDER: Ensure when roses are delivered they are first checked for damage and signed for, whilst we are happy for roses to be left without signature on your instruction we will not refund any roses that are found either damaged or have been stolen in your absence if there is no signature.